Coup of 18 Brumaire: Completion of the coup

 With the Council routed, the plotters convened two commissions, each consisting of twenty-five deputies from the two Councils.
 The plotters essentially intimidated the commissions into declaring a provisional government, the first form of the consulate with Napoleon, Sieyès, and Ducos as Consuls.
-The lack of reaction from the streets proved that the revolution was, indeed, over.
+The lack of reaction from the streets proved that the Revolution was, indeed, over.
 "A shabby compound of brute force and imposture, the 18th Brumaire was nevertheless condoned, nay applauded, by the French nation.
 Weary of revolution, men sought no more than to be wisely and firmly governed."
 Resistance by Jacobin officeholders in the provinces was quickly crushed.
 Twenty Jacobin deputies were exiled, and others were arrested.
 The commissions then drew up the "short and obscure Constitution of the Year VIII", the first of the constitutions since the Revolution without a Declaration of Rights.

-Bonaparte thus completed his coup within a coup by the adoption of a constitution under which the First Consul, a position he was sure to hold, had greater power than the other two.
+Napoleon completed his coup within a coup by the adoption of a constitution under which the First Consul, a position he was sure to hold, had greater power than the other two.
 In particular, he appointed the Senate and the Senate interpreted the constitution.
 The Sénat conservateur allowed him to rule by decree, so the more independent Conseil d'État and Tribunat were relegated to unimportant roles.
 It led ultimately to the rise of the First French Empire.